The fmtr package contains functions to format vectors and data frames.

 programs, with new data, or to share them with colleagues.

-See the fcat
+See the fcat function for

 additional information.